 The application process for Fall 2014 starts in September of 2013.
 You can apply any time from September 15, 2013 to March 1, 2014 for admission in the Fall of 2014.
+The application deadline has been extended to April 1, 2014.
 Temple has a rolling admissions policy which means that offers of admission are made as early as December.
 Therefore, we recommend that you apply early.
 We recommend that you apply online through LSAC, although we will also accept applications which are sent to us through the mail.

 No. There is no required course of study during your undergraduate years.
 You must earn a baccalaureate degree from an institution which is approved by one of the regional accrediting associations of the United States.
 As for undergraduate classes, there is no prescribed course work.
 It is more important that you take classes that are challenging and that interest you.
 It is also important for you to do well and get good grades.
 Some students find classes in logic, philosophy, writing, and history helpful.
 Each year, however, we accept students with a wide variety of backgrounds from liberal arts to engineering to physics to criminal justice -- and this is just to name a few.